Dima-Zeklam/reading-notes/read03.md

 2. *The closing tag* : This is the same as the opening tag, except that it includes a forward slash before the element name.
 This states where the element ends — in this case where the paragraph ends.
 Failing to add a closing tag is one of the standard beginner errors and can lead to strange results.
 3. *The content*: This is the content of the element, which in this case, is just text.
-4. *The element*: The opening tag, the closing tag, and the content together comprise the element.Elements can also have attributes that look like the following:
+4. *The element*: The opening tag, the closing tag, and the content together comprise the element.

+ Elements can also have attributes that look like the following:

 ![attributes](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/HTML_basics/grumpy-cat-attribute-small.png)

 -----